InterUnit-UI is a WIMP alternative that improves ergonomics and reduces cognitive-load.

-It's CodeEditor is similarly advanced as the code-editors in Xcode, VisualStudio and CLion,
+It has a source-code editor this is similarly advanced as the editors in Xcode, VisualStudio and CLion used to design WIMP based UIs.

-and it includes advanced code-navigation techniques specially designed for InterUnit-UI based designs.
+Ergonomix also includes code-navigation techniques specially designed for InterUnit-UI based design.

 1) Ubuntu based desktops,